zowe/zowe-install-packaging/containers/kubernetes/README.md

 kubectl apply -f samples/zowe-sa.yaml
 ```

+To verify this step,

+- `kubectl get namespaces` should show a Namespace `zowe`.
+- `kubectl get serviceaccounts --namespace zowe` should show a ServiceAccount `zowe-sa`.

 ### Create Persistent Volume Claim

 Double check the `storageClassName` value of `samples/workspace-pvc.yaml` and customize to your own value.
+You can use `kubectl get sc` to list all StorageClass-es on your cluster.

 ```
 kubectl apply -f samples/workspace-pvc.yaml
 ```

+To verify this step, `kubectl get pvc --namespace zowe` should show a PersistentVolumeClaim `zowe-workspace-pvc` and the `STATUS` should be `Bound`.

 ### Create And Modify ConfigMaps and Secrets